 Prerequisite course substitutions are permitted in some situations.
 Often undergraduate students have taken courses such as molecular or cellular biology, which may fulfill all or part of the prerequisite requirements for biochemistry.
 This course nomenclature/content issue occasionally occurs for genetics as well.
-An applicant may request substitution of undergraduate coursework for KCUMB's biochemistry or genetics prerequisites by forwarding one of the following to the Office of Admissions:
+An applicant may request substitution of undergraduate coursework for KCUMB's biochemistry prerequisites by forwarding one of the following to the Office of Admissions:

 - A faculty letter detailing course content

-- A copy of the course description from the college catalog
+- A copy of the course description from the University Catalog

 - A copy of the course syllabus

 Documentation providing the most detail will expedite the review process.
 For biochemistry, the information should indicate the applicant has studied intermediary metabolism or more specifically, lipid metabolism.
-For genetics, the information submitted should indicate the course covered mendelian genetics/inheritance or hereditary factors.
 Applicants will be notified of decisions upon review of course content.
-Also, please note that if a substitution is granted, the substituted course will not be counted toward the fulfillment of any other prerequisite.
+Please note that if a substitution is granted, the substituted course will not be counted toward the fulfillment of any other prerequisite.

-Any request for substitutions or waiver of any of the admission requirements must be submitted in writing to the Director of Admissions stating the request, rationale for the request and supporting documentation.
+Any request for substitutions or waiver of any of the admission requirements must be submitted in writing to the director of admissions stating the request, rationale for the request and supporting documentation.